JasonAtallah/jif/README.md

 _examples_: `jif init`, `jif init --lint-dir src --entry-point src/

+### `install`
+Work in progress.
+There are known bugs with the file management.

+### `uninstall`
+Work in progress.
+Currently doesn't remove packages from requirements file or jif file.

 ### `run`
 The jif file let's you store scripts which can be executed using the `run` command.
 There are 3 script names that can omit the `run` keyword:
 1. `start`